-We have launched three of the four components of our CEF program:
+To date, we launched three of the four components of our CEF:

-- Energy Efficiency (EE)-a \$1 billion three-year commitment with the majority of the investment occurring over a five-year period, approved by the BPU in September 2020, is designed to achieve energy efficiency targets required under New Jersey's Clean Energy Act through a suite of ten programs for residential, C&I programs, including low-income, multi-family, small business and local government. - Energy Cloud (EC)- a \$707 million four-year investment, approved by the BPU in January 2021, driven by the implementation of "smart meters," and new software and product solutions to improve our processes and better manage the electric grid. - Electric Vehicle (EV)-a \$166 million six-year investment, approved by the BPU in January 2021, primarily relating to preparatory work to deliver infrastructure to the charging point for three programs: residential smart charging; Level-2 mixed use charging; and direct current (dc) fast charging.
-A remaining component of our program related to medium and heavy duty charging infrastructure has been the subject of a stakeholder process at the BPU.
+- EE-designed to achieve EE targets required under New Jersey's Clean Energy Act through a suite of ten programs for residential, C&I programs, including low-income, multi-family, small business and local government. - EC-driven by the implementation of "smart meters," and new software and product solutions to improve our processes and better manage the electric grid. - EV-primarily relating to preparatory work to deliver infrastructure to the charging point for three programs: residential smart charging; Level-2 mixed use charging; and direct current (dc) fast charging.
+A remaining component of our program related to medium and heavy duty charging infrastructure is the subject of a stakeholder process that began in 2021 at the BPU.
+In December 2022, the BPU issued a revised straw proposal on medium and heavy duty vehicle support for public comment.